-If you are taking your dog outdoors, a key to keeping them safe in all kinds of weather is layering their clothing.
+If you are taking your dog outdoors in varying weather conditions, a key to keeping them safe is with a jacket layering system.

 I don’t know about where you live, but in Washington State, we pretty much have to be ready for any weather condition at any time.

 As they say around here (I’ve actually heard people from all over the world say it about where they live), “If you don’t like the weather, wait 5 minutes and it will change.”

 Add to that, we often travel from one region of the state to another where the daily weather conditions are different.